December 4, 2021 Update: We received our order of Son-Park passes. We have Day and Annual in stock. Only at SNAC Arnold!

 A Sno-Park is a snow-cleared parking lot with sanitation facilities and access to snowplay areas, snowshoe trails, and snowmobile trails.
-Three of California’s twenty parks are located within 30 to 45 minutes from SNAC.
+Four of California’s twenty parks are located within 30 to 45 minutes from SNAC.
 A Sno-Park permit is required for each vehicle parked at a Sno-Park site from November 1st through May 30th.

 |SNO-PARK PASS||Per Vehicle (not person)|

 |Season Pass (Nov-May)||$25|

 Please note, we have a $10 minimum for credit cards, so cash required for single day use permit purchase.

 Located on Hwy 4, 44 miles east of Angels Camp at Spicer Road.
 About 25 minutes past SNAC Arnold on the right hand side of the highway.
 Features: Good snowplay; great snowshoeing and touring trails.
 Groomed snowmobile trails.
 Capacity: 40 cars.
 Contact USFS: 209.795.1381

 Located on Hwy 4, 50 miles east of Angels Camp, just past turn-off to Bear Valley Mountain Resort.
 About 40 minutes past SNAC Arnold.
 Features: Excellent cross-country skiing and snowshoeing.
 Groomed snowmobile trails.
 Good snow play; no sledding slope.
 Capacity: 35 cars.
 Crowded on weekends.
 Contact USFS: 209.795.1381